gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendOtpRequestSchema | yes | Request body |

-Allows users to log in using a one-time password.
+Use this API to login or register with a One-time Password (OTP) sent via Email or SMS.

 *Returned Response:*